filippobistaffa/beamer2ai/README.md

 Generate Video Presentations from Beamer Slides
 ===================
 This project allows one to generate a video presentation based on Beamer slides.
-Specifically, provided a text script for each slide, the presentation is narrated using the voice generated with [Bark](https://github.com/suno-ai/bark), a SOTA TTS model.
+Specifically, given a text script for each slide, the presentation is narrated using the voice generated with [Bark](https://github.com/suno-ai/bark), a SOTA TTS model.
+We also provide a version of this project using [MeloTTS](https://github.com/filippobistaffa/beamer2ai/tree/melo), which is more reliable but arguably less realistic than Bark.

 Dependencies